sumitdadwal/shopify-backend-internship-challenge-fall-2022/README.md

 Then we have routers folder in which we have `products.py` where all the endpoints for productsare define, `warehouses.py` where all the endpoints for warehouses are defined and `manager.py` where all the endpoints for managers are defined.
 We also have `schemas.py` in routers folder which is used to validate data we receive as well as to reformat the data that we want to send to the client/browser.

+Normally I would create `.env` for things like database stuff but to keep things simple I am leaving them hardcoded.

+the flow I ws thinking for the app was:

 <h2>Running the Application Locally</h2>
 Now that we have a good understading of the project lets run it in your local machine by following the commands below: